hanh-nguyen/flightstatus/README.md

 ## Flight Status
-*Which airline should you fly on to avoid significant delays?*
+*Which airline should you fly on to avoid significant delays or cancelations?*

 ---

 ### The Predictive Models

-I built different models to predict flight cancelation and delay (more than 15 minutes) based on airline and travel route.
+I built different models to predict flight cancelation and delays (more than 15 minutes) based on airlines and travel routes.

 * XGBoost: run random search and grid search for hyperparameter tuning
 * Neural Network: experiment with different architectures, use dropout for regularization.